 In a postpaid SIM, the system calculates every call or usage as an “Unbilled amount”.
 Then at the end of the month ( that is the 15th of every month in English), they prepare the total bill for the customer number.
 The amount that requires payment, after the preparation of the bill for that month is called an “unpaid bill”.
 For example: If a number (9851000000) has an unpaid bill of Rs 1425 on March 22, then it means that the customer needs to pay Rs 1425 till March 14.

 Although they prepare the bill at the end of the month, the system keeps on calculating the used amount after each call.
 This amount as already mentioned above is an Unbilled amount.
-So, if a customer has an unbilled amount of Rs 250 on March 22, that means the customer has used service worth of Rs 250 post the bill run (that is from March 14 to 22).
-Then the collection of the unbilled amount till April 14 (end of Chaitra) will be assigned to the bill of Chaitra month.
+So, if a customer has an unbilled amount of Rs 250 on March 22, that means the customer has used service worth Rs 250 post the bill run (that is from March 14 to 22).
+Then they will assign the total unbilled amount till April 14 (end of Chaitra) to the bill of Chaitra month.